 Monday morning; not a morning full of optimism.
-In an effort to dispel resentment I do yoga, meditate, and guess what; sometimes it just does not work, it is Monday after all.
-When I drive to work, following the usual stop-start roads I arrive straight in the epicenter of the classic morning traffic jam.
+To dispel resentment I do yoga, meditate, and guess what; sometimes it just does not work, it is Monday after all.
+When I drive to work, following the usual stop-start roads, I arrive straight in the epicentre of the classic morning traffic jam.
 Damn, why did I stick to the main route and not take a detour when I could?

 Today it is even worse than usual.
-Usually, there are queues, but at least they are on the move, even though all the cars move at a snail’s pace.
-Not today.
-The queue constantly stops.
+Usually, there are queues, but at least they are on the move, even though all the cars move at a snail’s pace — not today.
+The line constantly stops.
 Bored I pull out the iPhone and start writing.
 From time to time, the queue moves, I raise my head, engage a gear and shift another meter, sometimes two.

-The queue finally accelerates to a steady five kilometers per hour.
-Even though I’m a woman, I do not do too much multitasking so I throw the phone onto the passenger seat and look at the dirty rear of the car in front of me.
+The queue finally accelerates to a steady five kilometres per hour.
+Even though I’m a woman, I do not do too much multitasking, so I throw the phone onto the passenger seat and look at the dirty rear of the car in front of me.
 After another three hundred meters I finally get to the last hill.
 What the?
 Oh, the police have closed one lane.
-That’s why it’s worse than usual …
+That’s why it’s worse than usual.

-The policewoman writes me a ticket and it eventually turns out that she is a nice woman.
-In the end she is the last person with whom I could be angry because she is only doing her job and fulfilling quotas set by her superiors.
+The policewoman writes me a ticket, and it eventually turns out that she is a pleasant lady.
+In the end, she is the last person with whom I could be angry because she is only doing her job and fulfilling quotas set by her superiors.
 It was the first time that I got into trouble with the law.

-So I cautiously talked and said that, of course, I accept responsibility for my actions and I fully understand this measure as a severe punishment for people who actually use the phone while driving, but I was in the traffic queue during rush hour.
+So I cautiously talked and said that, of course, I accept responsibility for my actions and I fully understand this measure as a severe punishment for people who use the phone while driving, but I was in the traffic queue during rush hour.
 I was no danger to anybody (I could not be even if I wanted) ..
-After a while, the policewoman lets me go and finally wished me a good day.
-This is definitely not a good day.
+After a while, the policewoman lets me go and finally wished me a good day although this is not a good day at all.